CloudLabsAI-Azure/AIW-Infra-Migration/Labfiles/ms-spl-discover-your-windows-servers.md

     ![](Images/DAA-image18.png)

-    - Now, follow the below instructions to complete the login process.
+    - Now, follow the instructions below to complete the login process.

      1. At first, you will be presented with a **Continue with Azure login** pop-up.
 On the **Continue with Azure login** pop-up dialog, click on **Copy code & Login**.

         ![](Images/DAA-image19.png)

-     2. This will open an Azure login prompt in a new browser tab (if it doesn't appear, make sure the pop-up blocker in the browser is disabled) paste the **code (1)** and click on **Next (2)**.
+     2. This will open an Azure login prompt in a new browser tab (if it doesn't appear, make sure the pop-up blocker in the browser is disabled), paste the **code (1)** and click on **Next (2)**.
 You will then be asked for your Azure portal credentials to complete the login process.

         ![](Images/DAA-image20.png)